 The non-management directors of the Board meet periodically in executive sessions without our management present.
 The independent directors also meet on occasion or as necessary in executive session.
-The Chairs of each of the Committees together select a director to serve as the Chair of each executive session of independent directors.
+Mr. Biemeck, as lead director, serves as the Chair of each executive session of independent directors.
 Stockholders wishing to communicate with the independent directors may contact them by writing to: Independent Directors, c/o Secretary, Great Lakes Dredge & Dock Corporation, 2122 York Road, Oak Brook, IL 60523.
 Any such communication will be promptly distributed to the directors named in the communication in the same manner as described below in "Communications with the Board of Directors."